moisestech/3rd-Party-JS/2 Dist & Load/3_init-script/_3_init-script.md

 ## 2.3 The initial script file

-At this point, the publisher is using your script include snippet, which is requesting a single script file from your servers and loading it onto their page.
-This file, widget.js, is the main entry point for your third-party application.
-It’s responsible for the whole
+- At this point, the publisher is using your script include snippet, which is requesting a single script file from your servers and loading it onto their page.
+- This file, `widget.js`, is the main entry point for your third-party application.
+- It’s responsible for the whole show:

-show: loading any additional code or resources, fetching data about the product, and ultimately rendering the widget on the page.
+1. loading any additional code or resources,
+2. fetching data about the product,
+3. and ultimately rendering the widget on the page.

-Here’s a high-level tour of widget.js.
+Here’s a high-level tour of `widget.js`.

+**NAMESPACES IN JAVASCRIPT**

-NAMESPACES IN JAVASCRIPT You’ve probably seen namespace objects in
+- You’ve probably seen namespace objects in JavaScript before.

-JavaScript before.
-For example, the jQuery library puts all of its public meth- ods behind the jQuery object (jQuery also aliases this object to $ for conve- nience).
-Namespaces are common for nearly all JavaScript libraries, and are
+- For example, the jQuery library puts all of its public meth- ods behind the jQuery object (jQuery also aliases this object to $ for convenience).

-just good programming practice.
+- Namespaces are common for nearly all JavaScript libraries, and are just good programming practice.
-For the most part, widget.js is empty; it’s just some boilerplate code that we’ll fill in
+- For the most part, widget.js is empty; it’s just some boilerplate code that we’ll fill in shortly.

-shortly.
-But before we look at implementations to some of these stubbed-out func- tions, we want to highlight a few things.
+- But before we look at implementations to some of these stubbed-out functions, we want to highlight a few things.

 ---